 No longer the boring stuff of remote office connections, people are getting on Slack for more than just planning their team’s work.
 In fact, the forum function of Slack means that some are turning to it as an option for building an online community.

-While it’s not the only option, probably not even the best option, for many online community builders, in this article we’ll talk about how to build a Slack community in 2022.
+While it’s not the only option, probably not even the best option, for many online community builders, in this article we’ll talk about how to build a Slack community.
 We’ll walk through who Slack communities are for and who should avoid them, some advantages and disadvantages, and we’ll tell you how to start a Slack community in 7 steps.

 If you want more support in building your online community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!